CosmWasm/cosmwasm/IBC.md

 Although it suggests this is a Protobuf object, the ICS spec doesn't define whether to encode it as JSON or Protobuf.
 In the ICS20 implementation, this is JSON encoded when returned from a contract.
-In ICS27, they are discussing using a Protobuf-encoded form of this structure.
+In ICS27, the authors are discussing using a Protobuf-encoded form of this structure.

 Note that it leaves the actual success response as app-specific bytes where you can place anything, but does provide a standard way for an observer to check